 Bailey kept out of trouble on the opening lap as others were caught out on cold tyres and, having pulled out an early lead, he went on to win by just over two seconds, a margin usually unheard of in the Civic Cup.

-Robert Butler and George Alp-Williams crossed the line second and third, while in the Production Class Charlier recorded his maiden win of the season.
+George Alp-Williams crossed the line third, while in the Production Class Charlier recorded his maiden win of the season.
 Beckett finished second and in Threlfall’s absence, it was enough to set up his bid for the category title.
 Alfie’s brother Harry finished third.

 Round 14 (Race 2)